 - Classic tour

 Today you will visit The Hermitage, the plantation home of Andrew Jackson, military hero, populist, and 7th President of the United States.
 Dayton Duncan notes that you can understand Andrew Jackson by his own words – “I was born for a storm.
 And a calm does not suit me.”
 Jackson lived here until his death in 1845 and his brick mansion is considered the most accurately preserved presidential home in the US, with restored décor and original furnishings.
-Drive along Music Row to your hotel and enjoy some free time to explore Nashville as you please before an early farewell reception and dinner.
+Drive along Music Row to your hotel and enjoy some free time to explore Nashville as you please.
+After dinner, join a lively performance at

 A transfer is included from the hotel to Nashville International Airport, where you check in for your flight back to the UK.